Weight Space Representation Learning via Neural Field Adaptation: Method

-While asymmetric masking was originally developed for standalone MLPs and can be applied to all three parameterizations, it proves most effective for multiplicative LoRA in the neural field domain.
+While asymmetric masking can be applied to all three parameterizations, it proves most effective for multiplicative LoRA in the neural field domain.
 For standalone MLPs and additive LoRA, the technique requires large variance $\kappa$ for the frozen entries to break symmetry effectively \cite{lim2024empirical}.
-However, this is problematic for neural fields, which synthesize signals through additive composition.
-In this regime, fixing certain weights to large magnitudes creates entanglement: other weights must compensate by canceling out these fixed signals, leading to difficult optimization landscapes.
-Multiplicative LoRA avoids this issue by zeroing out frozen entries, effectively removing certain signal components rather than forcing compensation.
+However, this is problematic for neural fields, which synthesize signals through additive composition: fixing certain weights to large magnitudes creates entanglement where other weights must compensate by canceling these fixed signals, leading to difficult optimization landscapes.
+Multiplicative LoRA avoids this issue by zeroing out frozen entries, effectively gating off certain rank components rather than forcing compensation.
 This approach aligns naturally with the multiplicative structure and avoids weight entanglement.
 We validate this advantage empirically in our experiments.